-Adding a spare drive can be done automatically by selecting the RAID 1+Spare, RAID 3+Spare or RAID 5+Spare option from the logical drive RAID Level selection dialog box when creating a logical drive.
-These options apply to RAID 1, RAID 3, and RAID 5 levels respectively.
+Adding a spare drive can be done automatically by selecting the RAID 1+Spare, RAID 3+Spare, RAID 5+Spare or RAID 6+Spare option from the logical drive RAID Level selection dialog box when creating a logical drive.
+These options apply to RAID 1, RAID 3, RAID 5 and RAID 6 levels respectively.